Maryanne Amacher: Biography

 Amacher was born in Kane, Pennsylvania, to an American nurse and a Swiss freight train worker.
-As the only child, she grew up playing the piano.
+An only child, she grew up playing the piano.
 Amacher left Kane to attend the University of Pennsylvania on a full scholarship where she received a B.F.A in 1964.
 While there she studied composition with George Rochberg and Karlheinz Stockhausen.

 She also studied composition in Salzburg, Austria, and Dartington, England.
 Subsequently, she did graduate work in acoustics and computer science at the University of Illinois at Urbana-Champaign.

-While in residence at the University of Buffalo, in 1967, she created City Links: Buffalo, a 28-hour piece using 5 microphones in different parts of the city, broadcast live by radio station WBFO.
+While in residence at the University of Buffalo as part of their CCPA program, in 1967, she created CITY-LINKS, WBFO Buffalo, a 28-hour piece using 8 microphones in different parts of the city, broadcast live by radio station WBFO.
 There were 21 other pieces in the "City Links" series, and more information can be found in the brochure for an exhibition on the series by Ludlow 38 in NYC (available on their website).
 A common feature was the use of dedicated, FM radio quality telephone (0–15,000 Hz range) lines to connect the sound environments of different sites into the same space, a very early example of what is now called "telematic performance" which preceded much more famous examples by Max Neuhaus, amongst others.
-(Neuhaus himself was involved with the original 1967 work in Buffalo.)
+(Neuhaus himself helped Amacher organise an event called In City in October 1967 in Buffalo.)